TeiturAK/DAP-seq_Aspen_MS/README.md

 # DAP-seq_Aspen_MS

+## Contents of pipeline
+SBATCH scripts for processing raw ATAC/DAP-seq data with Trimmomatic, BWA-MEM, Samtools Markdup, a custom read filter and MACS2.

 ## Contents of src/R
 Scripts for analysis of DAP-seq and ATAC-seq data; creation of peak inferred regulatory network.

 ## Contents of src/py
 Script for extracing promoter region from gene annotation file.

 ## Notes on the genomic feature annotations used in the analysis
 ### Intragenic annotations